 September 16th, 2022

-Halloween Skull Garland – Pattern & Beginner Guide
+Crochet Halloween Garland — Skull Pattern & Beginner Guide

-These little SCARIES are one of my all-time favourite Halloween makes — and once you start crocheting them you won’t be able to stop.
-Each skull works up in about 15 minutes so you can have a full garland ready in a single afternoon. 🎃
+This crochet halloween garland is one of my all-time favourite spooky makes — and once you start crocheting these little skull SCARIES you won’t be able to stop.
+Each skull works up in about 15 minutes, so you can have the full garland strung up in a single afternoon. 🎃

-The pattern is beginner-friendly, quick to crochet, and has so many uses beyond the garland — wreaths, gift toppers, costume accessories and more.
-Everything you need is in the PDF.
+This beginner-friendly crochet halloween garland pattern is quick, versatile, and has so many uses beyond the obvious mantle drape — wreaths, gift toppers, costume embellishments, and more.
+Everything you need is in the printable PDF.

 There’s something so satisfying about a Halloween project that’s quick, versatile, and genuinely impressive-looking.
-These skulls are all three.
-They’re small enough to finish fast but detailed enough that people always ask if you made them yourself — and the answer is yes, in about 15 minutes each.
+This crochet halloween garland is all three.
+The skulls are small enough to finish fast but detailed enough that people always ask if you made them yourself — and the answer is yes, in about 15 minutes each.

 The pattern starts with the eyes, which is where all the character comes from, then works up and down from there.
 If you can single crochet and slip stitch, you have everything you need.